apache/ozone/.github/ci.md

 - integration

 ### Cancelling Workflow
 [This](./workflows/cancel-ci.yaml) workflow is triggered each time a [build-branch](ci.md#build-branch-workflow) workflow is triggered.
 It reduces GA usage, by cancelling PR workflows that have a job failure.
-Specifically, it cancels any that running at the time it is invoked, which also have a job failure.
-Any job that fails after that time can only be caught by a subsequent run of the cancelling workflow.
+Specifically, it cancels PR workflows which have a failed job at the time the "Cancelling" workflow is invoked.
+Any workflows with jobs that fail after that can only be caught by a subsequent run of the "Cancelling" workflow.
 Note that it checks the status of all workflows running at that time, not only the one that triggered it.

 ### close-prs Workflow
 [This](./workflows/close-pending.yaml) workflow is scheduled each night at midnight; it closes PR's that have not been updated in the last 21 days, while letting the author know they are free to reopen.